 - Install the Ruby agent configuration file.

 Once the gem and configuration file have been installed, the Ruby agent can automatically monitor applications that reside in the GAE flexible environment.
-Wait until the deployment completes, then view your GAE flex app data in the New Relic APM Overview page.
+Wait until the deployment completes, then view your GAE flex app data in the APM Summary page.

 Build a custom runtime using Docker

 If your Ruby app needs specific libraries or headers, New Relic recommends using the custom runtime method.
 In addition, New Relic recommends that you allow Google App Engine to handle health checks.

 See Google's documentation for building custom runtimes.
 This example describes how to add New Relic to your GAE flex app by building a custom runtime for Docker.
 The example uses a Sinatra app for Ruby.

 For more information about deploying and configuring your Ruby app in the GAE flexible environment, see:

 - 1. Set up the GAE project and install dependencies

 - Follow standard procedures to install New Relic's Ruby agent, including your license key.

 - Follow Google App Engine procedures for Ruby to create a new Google Cloud Platform project, create an App Engine application, and complete other prerequisites for the Google Cloud SDK.